October 26, 2021 | Erin Bluvas, firstname.lastname@example.org

 “Administrative mentorship ensures that academic leaders are better equipped, informed and emboldened to advance their fields and lead meaningful change,” Friedman says.
 “Peer mentoring relationships can provide critical professional and personal support as administrators experience the push and pull of administrative obligations, research, teaching, service and work-life pressures.
 I am so very grateful for my peer mentors.
 I cannot imagine being in an academic leadership position without having their insights and perspectives and the opportunity to share experiences and ideas.”

-Based on the input they received from leadership participants and findings from other studies, the authors have issued a call to action for all academic administrators.
-It is essential that we commit to peer mentoring that embraces diversity, equity and inclusion, and that we encourage and provide opportunities for the advancement of underrepresented scientists into leadership roles.
+Based on the input they received from leadership participants and findings from other studies, the authors have issued a call to action for all academic administrators: It is essential that we commit to peer mentoring that embraces diversity, equity and inclusion and that we encourage and provide opportunities for the advancement of underrepresented scientists into leadership roles.

 “As we continue to strive for excellence in diversity, equity and inclusion, it is important to focus efforts in areas of recruitment of minoritized faculty, integration of coordinated programmatic efforts, and resources to address retention and promotion,” says Toni Torres-McGehee, Associate Dean for Diversity, Equity, and Inclusion and co-author.
-“For example, we need to identify barriers, conduct ongoing assessment of campus climate, and provide mentorship across varying levels of a faculty member’s career, etc. We also need to offer professional development and mentorship for leaders at all levels.”
+“For example, we need to identify barriers, conduct ongoing assessments of campus climate, and provide mentorship across varying levels of a faculty member’s career.
+We also need to offer professional development and mentorship for leaders at all levels.”